AndresNaza/shared-wallet-with-allowance/README.md

 🔍 Re-Use existing smart contracts which are already audited to the greatest extent

 This project is part of the Ethereum Blockchain Developer Bootcamp with Solidity (2021) in Udemy.
+It can be tested on [Remix](http://remix.ethereum.org/)